 Niekolaas Johannes Lekkerkerk (1988, NL) works as a curator and writer for The Office for Curating in Rotterdam.
 Central to Lekkerkerk’s work are social and political discourses revolving around daily living and working practices, cultural norms, and ideologies.
 He particularly focuses on debates concerning the Anthropocene, ecology and climate, post-humanism, and the increasing entanglement between nature and culture.
 Lekkerkerk recently published The Standard Book of Noun-Verb Exhibition Grammar (Onomatopee, 2018), a publication regarding the exhibition as an ecological assemblage.
 In 2012 he received the inaugural Demergon Curatorial Award, and in 2014 he was the beneficiary of the Akbank Sanat International Curator Competition.

-This text is commissioned by OSL Contemporary on the occasion of the exhibition Liquid Properties by Marjolijn Dijkman & Toril Johannessen.
-The exhibition presents three different bodies of work from their collaborative practice; Liquid Properties, Reclaiming Vision and Aberrations.
+This text was commissioned by OSL Contemporary on the occasion of the exhibition Liquid Properties by Marjolijn Dijkman & Toril Johannessen, Summer 2019.
+The exhibition presented three different bodies of work from their collaborative practice; Liquid Properties, Reclaiming Vision and Aberrations.

 Liquid Properties and Reclaiming Vision were originally commissioned by The Munch Museum for ‘Munchmuseet on the Move’, Oslo, NO, 2018.